Incoming Dubuque manufacturing company awarded state incentives

 City of Dubuque and state officials said the company plans to move its operations from Omaha, Neb., to Dubuque, investing $2.6 million in an existing facility at 7500 Chavenelle Road and creating 42 jobs.
 The predominantly manufacturing positions will start at $22.85 per hour.

-Company officials have not responded to requests for comment, but local officials have said Crown Holdings is expected to open the Dubuque facility next spring.
+Company officials have not responded to requests for comment.Local officials have said Crown Holdings is expected to open the Dubuque facility next spring.